CyberCRI/RedMetrics/API.md

  * description - String

- * allowedDomains - Array of strings or null.
-If null, pages from any domain are allowed to post data about the game.
-Otherwise, the given domains are added to CORS headers that restrict which web pages can post data to the game.
+ * customData - String containing JSON data.

-* GameVersionMeta - Object with the following properties (all are optional, except id)
+* GameVersionMeta - Object with the following properties (all are optional, except id and name)

  * id - Id

  * name - String

  * description - String

+ * customData - String containing JSON data.

 * GroupMeta - Object with the following properties (all are optional, except id)